All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 3: Portion into small containers.

 This is where GLP-1 meal prep differs from standard prep.
 Use 1-cup or 1.5-cup containers instead of full-size meal prep boxes.
 A typical GLP-1 portion is about half what you would have eaten before treatment.
-Small containers prevent the visual overwhelm of staring at a large plate of food when you are not hungry.
+Small containers prevent the visual overwhelm of staring at a large plate of food when you aren't hungry.

 Free Download: 7-Day High-Protein GLP-1 Meal Plan Includes portion sizes designed for reduced appetites, a full grocery list, and step-by-step prep instructions for Sunday batch cooking.
 Get yours free (we'll email it to you instantly.
 [Download the Meal Plan]